 Common situations where this approach makes a real difference:

-An event organiser generates a QR code for each conference breakout room linking to that session's speaker bio, presentation slides, and a live Q&A form.
-Attendees scan on entry for all session resources.
+An event organiser running a multi-track technology conference generates a unique QR code outside each breakout room linking to that specific session's speaker biography, presentation slides, and a live Q&A submission form running on Slido.
+Attendees scan on entry to access every resource for the session they are about to watch, and the organiser captures clean per-session engagement analytics across the full programme.

 Get better results with these expert suggestions: